Tel Aviv Pride: Pride Parade

 The first event that many consider to be the first 'Pride' event to take place in Israel was a protest in 1979 at Kings of Israel Square.
 The first time that the Tel Aviv Pride Parade took place was in 1993.

 The parade assembles and begins at Meir Park, then travels along Bugrashov Street, Ben Yehuda Street and Ben-Gurion Boulevard, and culminates in a party in Charles Clore Park on the seafront.
 There were 200,000 participants reported in 2016, making it one of the largest in the world.
 The parade is the biggest pride celebration in continental Asia, drawing more than 200,000 people in 2017, approximately 30,000 of them tourists.
 There were more than 250,000 participants reported in both 2018 and 2019.
 As of June 2019, it is the largest LGBTQ event in Asia and also the first city in Israel to host a Pride parade.
+More than 100,000 people participated in the 2026 parade, the first Tel Aviv Pride parade since 2023; the 2024 and 2025 parades had been cancelled amid the ongoing war and security concerns.

 Smaller annual pride parades are also held in Jerusalem, Haifa and Be'er Sheva.